 More recent upgraded variants, like the twin-seater F-15E Strike Eagle, have allowed this aging fighter to remain relevant in modern combat.
 It is still in service with the USAF and is expected to be in service well into the 2020s.

-3. The Dassault Rafale is still formidable
+3. The Dassault Rafale is still one of the best fighter jets

 Country of origin: France